Blog Posts in May 2012

 We knew Brocade has OpenFlow support in its devices for at least a year; now it’s official: OpenFlow is supported on its MLX-series routers.
 But wait, there’s more: that’s just the first step in Brocade’s long-term SDN strategy, according to their press release.
 Let’s take a deeper look at that strategy.

-A while ago I wrote about uselessness of stateless NAT64 and got in nice discussion with Tore Anderson who wanted to use stateless NAT64 in reverse direction (stateless NAT46) to build an IPv6-only data center.
+When I mentioned the uselessness of stateless NAT64, I got in nice discussion with Tore Anderson who wanted to use stateless NAT64 in reverse direction (stateless NAT46) to build an IPv6-only data center.
 Some background information first (to define the context of his thinking before we jump into the technical details):

 Some of you have noticed that I’d changed the commenting system on my blog recently.
 Here’s the full story (with a question for you at the very end).